Skip to main content

 • medicines for your thyroid gland (e.g. levothyroxine, carbimazole, propylthiouracil)

-• paracetamol, a medicine used to treat fever and pain
+• paracetamol, a medicine used for the treatment of fever and pain.

-Check with your doctor or pharmacist if you are not sure about what medicines, vitamins or supplements you are taking and if these affect METOPIRONE.
+Check with your doctor or pharmacist if you are not sure about what medicines, vitamins or supplements you are taking and if these affect Metopirone®.

-4. How do I use METOPIRONE?
+4. How do I use Metopirone®?

-How much to use
+How much to take

-• Do not chew the capsules.
+• Do not exceed the recommended dose.

-How the test is done
+How the Metopirone® test is done

 1. Short single dose test: